 |Profit/(Loss) after tax ||856.20 ||(185.01) ||1126.24 ||69.93 |

 |Other comprehensive Income (Net of Tax) ||144.18 ||(181.57) ||152.51 ||(186.52) |

 |Total Comprehensive Income ||1000.38 ||(366.58) ||1278.75 ||(116.59) |

 |Paid up Equity Share Capital ||295.97 ||295.97 ||295.57 ||295.57 |

 |Earnings per share (Rs.10/- each) Basic & Diluted (in Rs.) ||28.93 ||(6.25) ||38.05 ||2.36 |

 1.2 OPERATIONAL AND STATE OF COMPANY'S AFFAIRS

-During the year there was no amount transferred to reserve due to losses.
+During the financial year no amount has been transferred to anyreserve.